What is Revenue Operations & Why RevOps is Crucial for Subscription Businesses

 SaaS growth is no longer a funnel—it’s a flywheel.
 The flywheel consists of setting people up, activating them, engaging them, and then referring them to restart the entire process.
 The rise of a more cyclical process could be why revenue operations is gaining traction.

 After reading this article, which includes plenty ofRevOps and Hops, you’ll have a deeper understanding of what RevOps is, why it’s on the rise, and best practices.

 Revenue operations, or RevOps for short, is the combining and aligning of sales and revenue goals throughout marketing, sales, and success teams within a business.
-With these three teams working together, a business is able to optimize its sales funnel, collect more high-quality leads, and make more money.
+With these three teams working together, a business is able to optimize its sales and marketing funnel, collect more high-quality leads, and make more money.

 It’s important to note, though, RevOps isn’t some new phenomenon that fell from the sky.
 RevOps has always existed in some regard, just without the formal title.
 Now, it’s becoming one of the fastest-growing job titles in the SaaS space.

 The crucial players in RevOps